openshift-pipelines/pipelines-as-code/docs/content/docs/install/operator_installation.md

 ```

-To disable default installation use can provide `enable: false` like below
+To disable installation of Pipelines as Code, you can set `enable: false` as in the following example:

 ```yaml
 spec: